arkalim/obsidian-vault/Notes/Static Site Generators/Gatsby.md

 - Create a new site `gatsby new site_name`
 - Start development server `gatsby develop`

-This is a new test
+This is the newest test